-- City Centre Bahrain, Bahrain: City Centre Bahrain is Majid Al Futtaim Properties' third super-regional mall and is its landmark project in Bahrain.
-The City Centre Bahrain shopping mall started operations in September 2008.
-The three-level mall, with 157,707 square metres of gross leasable area and 397 tenants as at 31 December 2014, is the first integrated entertainment, shopping and leisure complex in Bahrain, the largest shopping mall in Bahrain and one of the largest in the GCC region.
+- Bahrain City Centre, Bahrain: Bahrain City Centre is MAF Properties' third super-regional mall and is its landmark project in Bahrain.
+The Bahrain City Centre shopping mall started operations in September 2008.
+The three-level mall, with 157,982 square metres of gross leasable area and 388 tenants as at 31 December 2013, is the first integrated entertainment, shopping and leisure complex in Bahrain, the largest shopping mall in Bahrain and one of the largest in the GCC region.
 It features 22 stores with a gross leasable area in excess of 1,000 square metres (including a Carrefour hypermarket), Wahoo, the region's largest indoor-outdoor water park, the largest cinema complex in the Middle East and a Magic Planet entertainment centre.
-In 2014, City Centre Bahrain had 13.5 million visitors. - City Centre Deira, Dubai, UAE: City Centre Deira, with 380 tenants and 116,912 square metres of gross leasable area as at 31 December 2014, was Majid Al Futtaim Properties' first mall development.
-Opened in November 1995, the City Centre Deira shopping mall underwent various expansions and refurbishment and is currently undertaking further redevelopments.
-City Centre Deira has 22 stores with a gross leasable area in excess of 1,000 square metres (including a Carrefour hypermarket) and includes a 12-screen cinema complex.
+In 2013, the Bahrain City Centre had 11.6 million visitors. - Deira City Centre, Dubai, UAE: Deira City Centre, with 367 tenants and 118,381 square metres of gross leasable area as at 31 December 2013, was MAF Properties' first mall development.
+Opened in November 1995, the Deira City Centre shopping mall underwent various expansions and refurbishment and is currently undertaking further redevelopments.
+Deira City Centre has 22 stores with a gross leasable area in excess of 1,000 square metres (including a Carrefour hypermarket) and includes a 12-screen cinema complex.
 The mall is located next to a metro station, named Deira City Centre.
-City Centre Deira shopping mall had 23 million visitors in 2014. - City Centre Alexandria, Alexandria, Egypt: City Centre Alexandria opened in January 2003 and is currently Alexandria's largest shopping centre, with nine stores with a gross leasable area in excess of 1,000 square metres, 266 tenants and 63,059 square metres of gross leasable area as at 31 December 2014.
-City Centre Alexandria shopping mall had 13.2 million visitors in 2014. - City Centre Muscat, Muscat, Oman: City Centre Muscat, which opened in October 2001, is the largest mall in Oman in terms of gross leasable area.
-The original 33,036 square metres of gross leasable area was expanded in 2007 to a total of 61,663 square metres of gross leasable area, almost doubling the size of the mall.
-City Centre Muscat had 184 tenants and 13 stores with a gross leasable area in excess of 1,000 square metres as at 31 December 2014.
-City Centre Muscat shopping mall had 10.2 million visitors in 2014.
+The Deira City Centre shopping mall had 22.4 million visitors in 2013. - Alexandria City Centre, Alexandria, Egypt: Alexandria City Centre opened in January 2003 and is currently Alexandria's largest shopping centre, with nine stores with a gross leasable area in excess of 1,000 square metres, 205 tenants and 58,134 square metres of gross leasable area as at 31 December 2013.
+The Alexandria City Centre shopping mall had 13.5 million visitors in 2013. - Muscat City Centre, Muscat, Oman: Muscat City Centre, which opened in October 2001, is the largest mall in Oman in terms of gross leasable area.
+The original 33,036 square metres of gross leasable area was expanded in 2007 to a total of 56,525 square metres of gross leasable area, almost doubling the size of the mall.
+Muscat City Centre had 152 tenants and 13 stores with a gross leasable area in excess of 1,000 square metres as at 31 December 2013.
+The Muscat City Centre shopping mall had 9.6 million visitors in 2013.